-The Shah Mosque of Isfahan was started by the Safavid king Abbas I and completed in 1630.
+The Shah Mosque of Isfahan was started by the Safavid king Abbas I and was completed in 1630.
 The Shiite mosque has been officially called Masjed-e Imam since the Iranian revolution.
 The turquoise dome rises 50 m into the sky, the two flanking minarets are each 40 m high.
 The plant motifs of the tiles are supposed to remind of paradise, the place that is waiting for all believers.
 The Shah Mosque was designed by architect Ali Akbar Esfahani, the calligraphy by Ali Reza.

 The central square and the most famous sight of Isfahan is the Meydane Naqshe Jahan.
 The approximately 9 ha large square was created between 1598 and 1629.
 At Meydane Naqshe Jahan there are two mosques, a palace, the university and the bazaar of Isfahan.
 Shah Abbas I had a rectangular square built with uniform arcades, behind which are the different buildings.
 The only building that protrudes into the square is the Ali Qapu Palace.
 The name Meydane Naqshe Jahan means "image of the world", officially the place has been called Meydane Imam since the Iranian Revolution.
 The great place is designed like a garden, with lawns, trees and a large pool in the middle.
 In the evening, the locals spread out their carpets and have a huge picnic.
 There are shops in the arcades where you can buy souvenirs and other small items.
 GT